lter/LTER-core-metabase/README.md

 ## Known limitations

-- The database design records revision history to the dataset.
+- LTER-core-metabase design records revision history to the dataset.
 However, it is only designed to describe the most recent version of the dataset.
-In other words, updating metadata means updating rows, not adding them.
+In other words, updating metadata means overwriting rows, not adding them.

-- The database can store geographic information in rectangles or points, but not polygons of arbitrary shape.
+- LTER-core-metabase can store geographic information in rectangles or points, but not polygons of arbitrary shape.
 If required, you can archive a shapefile or other geospatial dataset as an `otherEntity` along the other data entities in the data package.

 ## Installation